-Is volunteering as a therapy team with Human-Animal Bond in Colorado right for you?
+Is volunteering as a therapy animal team with Human-Animal Bond in Colorado right for you?

-At HABIC, our volunteers receive training, support, and opportunities for continuing education.
+At HABIC, our therapy animal volunteers receive training, support, and opportunities for continuing education.
 We empower every team to confidently advocate for their animal at all times.

 Each prospective volunteer team completes a thorough training process to ensure they are well-prepared to work safely and effectively with vulnerable individuals.
 After training, teams are placed with one of HABIC’s partner agencies in Northern Colorado.
-Once matched with a volunteer assignment, teams are asked to commit to at least one year of service.
 To maintain HABIC certification, animal teams complete a re-evaluation every two years.

 Therapy Dog Training